-Dawn has previously worked with the National Gilbert and Sullivan Opera Company (The Mikado, HMS Pinafore, The Pirates of Penzance, Princess Ida), Scottish Opera (The Mikado), Grange Park Opera (Peter Grimes, The Queen of Spades), Opera Holland Park (Aïda, Lakmé, L’amore dei tre Re) and NI Opera (The Flying Dutchman, L’Elisir D’Amore, Turandot).
+Dawn has worked in the chorus at Irish National Opera (Aïda, Carmen), the National Gilbert and Sullivan Opera Company (The Mikado, HMS Pinafore, The Pirates of Penzance, Princess Ida), Scottish Opera (The Mikado), Grange Park Opera (Peter Grimes, The Queen of Spades), Opera Holland Park (Aïda, Lakmé, L’amore dei tre Re) and NI Opera (The Flying Dutchman, L’Elisir D’Amore, Turandot).

 Dawn’s concert highlights include performances with the Ulster Orchestra, BBC Proms and the National Chorus of Wales.
 Her radio appearances include BBC Radio 3 In Tune, BBC Radio Ulster Classical Connections and The Arts Show.

 Dawn is a graduate of the University of Bristol and the Royal Welsh College of Music and Drama.

 Alongside her work as a performer, Dawn teaches singing in Belfast.
 If you’re interested in having lessons, please do get in touch.

 Abomination: A DUP Opera